-2.2 AVAILABLE DATA AND ASSUMPTIONS
+2.2 AVAILABLE DATA AND ASSUMPTIONS.

 Just prior to the first evacuation on 2 March, a gamma intensity reading was obtained with an uncalibrated AN/PDR-39 radiation survey meter.
 Because the operating condition of the instrument was not known at the time of its use, this reading (2000 mR/hr @ H+28.5 hours--Reference 5) is used only to indicate the general magnitude of the fallout intensity at the time of the first evacuation.
 The first radiological survey with calibrated instruments on the atoll was conducted on 10 March 1954, nine days after the shot.
-At this time the rad-safe survey team encountered average radiation intensity readings of 280 mR/hr on the island where the military personnel had been stationed.
+At this time the rad-safe survey team encountered average outdoor radiation intensity readings of 280 mR/hr on the island where the military personnel had been stationed.
+Other survey readings on 10 March were as discussed in Section 3.1.
+Additional surveys were made in subsequent weeks, but the readings were not as comprehensive and had less internal consistency.
+This likely arose from differential weathering and decay.
+Therefore, these later readings are not used in this analysis.